- ICH GCP

 - Any significant change in chronic treatment medication within 14 days before inclusion.

-- Consumption of PgP or BCRP potent inducers or inhibitors that could impact the PK of the investigational product.
+Consumption of PgP or BCRP potent inducers or inhibitors that could impact the PK of the investigational product within 14 days before inclusion or within 5 times the elimination half-life or pharmacodynamic (PD) half-life of the medication before inclusion.

 - Any vaccination, including COVID-19 within 2 weeks before inclusion.

-- Any participant who, in the judgment of the Investigator, is likely to be noncompliant during the study, or unable to cooperate because of a language problem or poor mental development.
+- Any participant who, in the judgment of the Investigator, was likely to be noncompliant during the study, or unable to cooperate because of a language problem or poor mental development.

 - Any participant in the exclusion period of a previous study according to applicable regulations.

-- Any participant who is the Investigator or any co-Investigator, research assistant, pharmacist, study coordinator, or other staff thereof, directly involved in conducting the study.
+- Any participant who was the Investigator or any co-Investigator, research assistant, pharmacist, study coordinator, or other staff thereof, directly involved in conducting the study.

-- Positive results on urine drug screen (amphetamines/methamphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, opiates) unless this result is secondary to a documented medical prescription (only for benzodiazepines and cannabinoids).
+- Positive results on urine drug screen (amphetamines/methamphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, opiates) unless this result was secondary to a documented medical prescription (only for benzodiazepines and cannabinoids).

 - Positive alcohol breath test.